-- Footage, audio, or imagery involving road accidents, natural disasters, war aftermath, terrorist attack aftermath, street fights, physical attacks, sexual assaults, immolation, torture, corpses, protests or riots, robberies, medical procedures, or other such scenarios with the intent to shock or disgust viewers
+- Footage, audio, or imagery involving road accidents, natural disasters, war aftermath, terrorist attack aftermath, street fights, physical attacks, immolation, torture, corpses, protests or riots, robberies, medical procedures, or other such scenarios with the intent to shock or disgust viewers.

 - Footage or imagery showing bodily fluids, such as blood or vomit, with the intent to shock or disgust viewers.

-- Content where animals are encouraged or coerced to fight by humans
+- Content where humans coerce animals to fight.

-- Dramatized or fictional footage of anything listed above where the viewer is not provided with enough context to determine that the footage is dramatized or fictional
+- Dramatized or fictional footage of content prohibited by these guidelines where the viewer is not given enough context to understand that the footage is dramatized or fictional.

-We may apply an age-restriction rather than remove content if that content includes any of the above, but provides enough enough context to understand it.
-For example, content showing victims’ injuries in a major road accident may be removed, but we may age-restrict that same content if presented with news coverage that explains the situation and context.
-For educational content that includes violence, this context must appear in the images or audio of the video itself.
+We may apply an age-restriction rather than remove violent or graphic content if that content provides enough context to understand it.
+For example, content showing victims’ injuries in a road accident may be removed, but we may age-restrict that same content if presented with news coverage that explains the situation and context.
+For educational use of violent or graphic content, this context must appear in the images or audio of the video itself.
 You can learn more about the importance of context here.

 We may also age-restrict fictional violence when it contains graphic scenes, such as people being dismembered or decapitated, or shows human corpses with these severe injuries.
 Generally, we allow dramatized violence when the content or metadata lets us know that the content is fictional, or when it’s apparent from the content itself, such as animated content or video games.

-We consider the following when determining whether to age-restrict or remove content.
-Please note this is not a complete list.
+We consider the following when deciding whether to age-restrict or remove content.
+Note that this isn’t a complete list:

-- Whether violent or gory imagery is the focus of the video, such as focusing solely on the most graphically violent part of a film or video game
+- Whether violent or gory imagery is the focus of the video.
+For example, the video focuses solely on the most graphically violent part of a film or video game.

-- Whether the title, description, tags, or other data indicate an intent to shock or disgust viewers
+- Whether the title, description, tags, or other data show an intent to shock or disgust viewers.

-- If there’s context letting viewers know that the imagery is dramatized or fictional, such as by stating so in the video, title, or description
+- Whether there’s context that lets viewers know that the imagery is dramatized or fictional.
+For example, through info in the video, title, or description.

-- If the violence is part of a religious or cultural practice and the viewer is provided with that context
+- Whether the violence is part of a religious or cultural practice, and the uploader gives viewers that context.

 This policy applies to videos, video descriptions, comments, live streams, and any other YouTube product or feature.